-The [FTC’s May 4, 2026 stipulated order against Kochava Inc.]1 and its successor Collective Data Solutions (CDS) does two things at once: it bans both companies from selling sensitive location data without affirmative express consent, and it shifts the burden of proving that consent exists from app publishers upstream to the broker itself.
+The FTC’s May 4, 2026 stipulated order against Kochava Inc. and its successor Collective Data Solutions (CDS) does two things at once: it bans both companies from selling sensitive location data without affirmative express consent, and it shifts the burden of proving that consent exists from app publishers upstream to the broker itself.
+The order is stipulated, meaning the defendants agreed to it rather than losing a trial, and it runs for 10 years.
+It carries no monetary penalty.
+[Updated June 2026] The defendants signed in March 2026 and the FTC filed the document on May 4; as of late June 2026 it was before the U.S. District Court for the District of Idaho for entry, the step that gives a stipulated order the force of law.

 What the Order Actually Requires

-[The stipulated final order]2, filed in the U.S. District Court for the District of Idaho (Matter No. X230009), covers a defined set of sensitive location categories: medical facilities, religious institutions, schools and childcare centers, domestic violence shelters, and military and federal law enforcement installations.
+The proposed stipulated order, filed in the U.S. District Court for the District of Idaho (Matter No. X230009), covers a defined set of sensitive location categories.
+[Updated June 2026] The list the FTC has repeatedly emphasized runs to reproductive health clinics, medical facilities, places of worship, domestic violence and homeless shelters, addiction recovery facilities, schools and childcare centers, and military and federal law enforcement installations.
 For data touching any of these, Kochava and CDS must obtain standalone plain-language consent separate from their privacy policy or terms of service.
 The data may only be used for the specific service the consumer requested.

 The timelines are compressed.
 The Sensitive Location Data Program must be implemented within 90 days, with board-level supervision, quarterly reviews, and a requirement to flag sensitive records for deletion within 2 days and complete deletion within 30.
 A Supplier Assessment Program runs alongside it: new suppliers get 30 days of consent verification before their data can be used; existing suppliers face annual audits.
 If consent can’t be confirmed, use ceases.
 Historical data must be de-identified or rendered non-sensitive within 90 days, with written confirmation to the FTC.